weizhepei/InstructRAG/dataset/README.md

 Please refer to the [rationale generation script](../generate_rationale.sh) for detailed instructions on preparing data with your own corpus.

-## Retrieval on your own corpus
+## Retrieval with customized queries
 As stated above, we have provided retrieved documents along with the queries for all datasets used in this work to facilitate easier reproduction.
-To perform retrieval on your own corpus, the easiest way is to use [Pyserini](https://github.com/castorini/pyserini) with prebuilt indexes.
+To perform retrieval with customized queries, the easiest way is to use [Pyserini](https://github.com/castorini/pyserini) with prebuilt indexes of retrieval corpus (e.g., Wikipedia).
 Below are some code snippets for sparse retrieval (e.g., BM25) and dense retrieval (e.g., DPR) for your reference.

 - Sparse Retrieval
 ```python